From Traditional Tutoring to AI Tutoring: Helping More Pupils Catch Up In Maths

 Why human-led AI tutoring is a sustainable solution for the future

-The evolution from traditional to voice-based AI tutoring isn’t about replacing teachers or tutors.
-It’s about freeing up teachers to do what they do best while ensuring no pupil is left without the support they need to thrive.
-Skye brings together everything we’ve learned over the past decade into a flexible, affordable model that can scale across schools.
+The evolution from traditional to spoken AI tutoring isnβt about replacing teachers or tutors.
+Itβs about freeing up teachers to do what they do best while ensuring no pupil is left without the support they need to thrive.
+Alongside one-to-one tutoring, schools are also turning to AI teaching assistants to cut marking, feedback and admin time in the classroom.
+Our voice-based AI maths tutoring brings together everything weβve learned over the past decade into a flexible, affordable model that can scale across schools.

 - Equity